Thamalakane River Lodge: Our full report

 Health & safety

-Fire safety: Fire extinguishers are kept in the common areas of the lodge and outside each of the chalets.
+- Fire extinguishers are positioned in the common areas of the lodge and outside each chalet.

-Laundry facilities: A laundry service is available at extra cost, with items returned within 24 hours.
+- A laundry service is available at extra cost (itemised laundry lists are provided); clothes are returned within 24 hours.

-Accepted payment on location: Payments may be made by credit card (MasterCard, Visa, Diners and American Express), travellers’ cheques and in cash (South African rand, British pounds, US dollars, euros and Botswanan pula).
+- Payments may be made by credit card (Mastercard, Visa, Diners and American Express), travellers’ cheques and in cash (South African rand, British pounds, US dollars, euros and Botswana pula).

 Alternative places to stay in this same area.